Vertebrate Biology BioBlitz!

 Today, the Sonoma Land Trust hosted my Restoration Ecology class in a field trip to view the various phases of salt marsh restoration at Sears Point.
 It was a gorgeous day, and we learned a lot about the history and ecology of this place as we walked to the end of the levee and back.
 I another little surprise: one of our trip leaders, Neal Ramus, was an undergrad at SSU at same time I was, and it was good to reconnect.

-Continue reading “Sears Point Trail”
+Continue reading “Sears Point Trail, Restoration Ecology”

 March 4, 2022